clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

       sudo telemctl stop

 #.
-Opt in to telemetry
+Opt in to telemetry:

    To opt-in to the telemetry services, simply enter the opt-in command and start the service:

    .. code-block:: bash

       sudo telemctl opt-in

    This removes the :file:`/etc/telemetrics/opt-out` file, if it exists, and starts the telemetry services.

    .. note::

-      To opt-in but not immediately start telemetry services, you will need to run the command :command:`sudo telemctl stop` after the :command:`opt-in` command is entered.
+      To opt-in but not immediately start telemetry services, you must run the command :command:`sudo telemctl stop` after the :command:`opt-in` command is entered.
 Once you are ready to start the service, enter the command :command:`sudo telemctl start`.

 #.
-Opt out of telemetry
+Opt out of telemetry:

-   To stop sending telemetrics data from your system, opt out of the telemetry service:
+   To stop sending telemetrics data from your system, opt out of the telemetry
+   service:

    .. code-block:: bash

       sudo telemctl opt-out

    This creates the file :file:`/etc/telemetrics/opt-out` and stops the telemetry services.

 Saving Data Locally
 ===================

-This example requires |CL| to be installed, and telemetry to be enabled on the system.
+This example requires |CL| to be installed and telemetry to be enabled on the system.

-To change how records are managed, we will be copying the default :file:`/usr/share/defaults/telemetrics/telemetrics.conf` file to :file:`/etc/telemetrics/telemetrics.conf` and editing it.
+To change how records are managed, copy the default :file:`/usr/share/defaults/telemetrics/telemetrics.conf` file to :file:`/etc/telemetrics/telemetrics.conf` and edit it.
 The changes in the :file:`/etc/telemetrics/telemetrics.conf` file will override the defaults in the :file:`/usr/share/defaults/telemetrics/telemetrics.conf` file.
 You may need ``root`` permissions to create and edit files in :file:`/etc`.
-For each example, and for any time you make changes to the configuration file, you will need to restart the client daemons to pick up the changes:
+For each example, and for any time you make changes to the configuration file, you must restart the client daemons to pick up the changes:

 .. code-block:: bash

   sudo telemctl restart

-The :command:`telemctl journal` command gives you access to features and options of the telemetry journal to assist with system analytics and debug. :command:`telemctl journal` has a number of options to help filter records.
+The :command:`telemctl journal` command gives you access to features and options of the telemetry journal to assist with system analytics and debug.
+:command:`telemctl journal` has a number of options to help filter records.
 Use :command:`-h` or :command:`--help` to view usage options.

 #.
-Keep local copy and send records to backend server
+Keep a local copy and send records to backend server:

-   To keep a local copy of the telemetry record and also send it on to the backend server, we will need to change the :guilabel:`record_retention_enabled` configuration key value to :guilabel:`true`.
+   To keep a local copy of the telemetry record and also send it on to the backend server, we will need to change the :guilabel:` record_retention_enabled` configuration key value to :guilabel:`true`.

 #.
-Keep all records  -- don't send to backend server
+Keep all records  -- don't send to backend server:

    To keep records on the system without sending them to a backend server, set the :guilabel:`record_server_delivery_enabled` key value to :guilabel:`false`.
 Note that you will also need to ensure the :guilabel:`record_retention_enabled` configuration key value is set to :guilabel:`true` or the system will not keep local copies.

 #.
-Keep and send records to custom server
+Keep and send records to custom server:

    This assumes you have set up a custom server according to the next example.

-   The server is identified by the :guilabel:`server` setting, and by default records will be sent to the |CL| server :guilabel:`server=https://clr.telemetry.intel.com/v2/collector`.
+   The server is identified by the :guilabel:`server` setting, and by default records are sent to the |CL| server :guilabel:`server=https://clr. telemetry.intel.com/v2/collector`.
 To change this, you can use an IP address or fully qualified domain name.

-Set up a backend server to collect telemetry records
+Set Up a Backend Server to Collect Telemetry Records
 ====================================================

 For this example, start with a clean installation of |CL| on a new system